ItsReidar/automated-esxi-installation/README.md

 ## Automated installation of VMware ESXi 7.0 via a PXE server, with kickstart
-This configuration is done on a **OpenSUSE server**.
-Steps can also be applied on other linux distros.
+This configuration is done on a **OpenSUSE server** for ESXi 7.0U1.
+Steps can also be applied on other linux distros and with different ISO files.

 Start with installing the TFTP server
 ```bash